 If this sounds familiar, you might have a "toxic" co-worker.
 According to research from the Association for Psychological Type International, up to 80 percent of all difficulties in organizations stem from strained employee relationships.
 Van Moody, relationship expert and author of "The People Factor" (Thomas Nelson, 2014), said that poor co-worker relations can cause more than business issues.
 [Co-Workers Sabotaging Your Career?
 Here's How to Deal]

 "Difficult workplace relationships are far more than a nuisance," Moody said.
 "They can cause anxiety, burnout, clinical depression and even physical illness."

 Moody defines a toxic colleague as one that:

-- Chides or punishes others for mistakes rather than helping them correct it
+- Chides or punishes others for mistakes rather than helping them make corrections

-- Focuses solely on meeting their goals at the expense of others
+- Focuses solely on meeting her or his goals, at the expense of others

-Setting boundaries for yourself with these co-workers can help in preventing them from wasting your time, energy and resources while at work.
-Moody suggested setting strict time limits for yourself in working on projects, expressing yourself to let toxic colleagues know where you stand, and avoiding nonproductive behavior like office gossip.
+Setting boundaries for yourself with these toxic types of co-workers can help keep them from wasting your time, energy and resources.
+Moody suggested setting strict time limits for yourself in working on projects, expressing yourself to let toxic colleagues know where you stand and avoiding nonproductive behavior like office gossip.